The Durham LLB

 Please note that the list of optional modules available in any year will vary depending on available teaching staff.
 The lists above provide an example of the type of modules which may be offered.

 Please note that the Law School at Durham does not offer a 'Senior Status' LLB.
 The only undergraduate courses currently on offer are the three-year, full-time, LLB; and the four-year LLB (Year Abroad).
-Both are applied to using the UCAS code M101 (applicants for the LLB (Year Abroad) opt into that degree course when they come to the end of the first year of the LLB).
+Both are applied to using the UCAS code M101 (applicants for the LLB (Year Abroad) opt into that degree course during their second year of study).
 It is also not possible to combine Law with another subject.

 Durham University has further institutional links with universities in the USA, Canada, China and New Zealand.
 Graduates of degrees such as this are highly sought after by employers, and may be particularly suited to working in an international context.
 LLB (YA) students may study at some of our partner universities in English, whereas for others, foreign language skills are necessary.
 Students must apply for the regular LLB at Durham through UCAS, and then apply to transfer onto the LLB (YA) in their second year of study.
 Students are selected on academic merit and, where appropriate, on linguistic ability.